 Older people are more likely to have test results that have abnormal reference range.
-Labs are able to offer reference range according to age.
-But in case of other laboratory tests, the result out of range in an older patient should interpret in case of an overall clinical image.
+Labs can offer reference ranges according to age.
+But in the case of other laboratory tests, the result out of range in an older patient should be interpreted with the overall clinical image in mind.

-ALP levels fall to another upper limit after this period through younger life and, it then rises again, especially in females around pre-menopause, which reflect a rise in bone turnover largely.
+ALP levels fall to another upper limit after this period through younger life and, it then rises again, especially in females around pre-menopause, which reflect a rise in bone turnover.
 In serum ALP, the rise may take place in women in the later stage of pregnancy (because placenta produces ALP), and other times like in weeks after healing the fracture.

 Another common example of changing lab values is lipids which changes with age.
 Total triglyceride and LDL cholesterol levels increase with age, until around 50 to 60 years of age in males and 60 to 70 years in females, i.e. when they start to decline in most numbers of adults.

 When we discuss interpreting lab results in an older patient, make sure age-appropriate range is used when available.
 Normal changes relevant to age, i.e. poor renal function, may help determine results out of reference range in the older patient.
-However, it is not only the age which is responsible for the abnormal result.
+However, it is not only the age that is responsible for the abnormal result.

-There are certain labs parameters vary according to the time of day, month or week or year when sampling them.
+Certain lab parameters vary according to the time of day, month or week or year when sampling them.
 Hormone production (like testosterone, cortisol, etc.), body temperature, cardiac function, platelet, and cognitive function follow a circadian rhythm.
 To work for this effect, there are some laboratory tests recommendations at a specific period of the day.

 Females in their menstrual cycle have expected rhythms of LH, FSH, progesterone, and estrogen every month.
 In a general setting, such kinds of hormone levels may require to investigate the conditions like amenorrhoea/oligo.
-The meaningfulness and interpretation of result depend not just on value, but on stage in a cycle when hormone was taken.
+The meaningfulness and interpretation of result depend not just on value, but on stage in a cycle when the hormone was taken.

 LH levels in a menstrual cycle peak mid-cycle to deal with ovulation.
-FSH levels are also responsible to peak mid-cycle.
+FSH levels are also responsible for peak mid-cycle.
 The predominant estrogen in ovulating women (Oestradiol) is highest before ovulation, and it then reduces if fertilization doesn’t take place.

 The N.B. investigation of oestradiol levels is not important in women who are going to take estrogen-based oral contraceptives as it suppresses the ovarian axis.
 The FSH and LH are suppressed in women who are going to take depot progesterone.